Vacuum-tube computer: Design

 which use 20 triodes per decimal digit.

 Small ring counters with r less than about 7 states require r triodes.

 Some later tube computers take advantage of this fact and use 7 triodes per decimal digit, using bi-quinary coded decimal (a 5-state ring counter and a 2-state ring counter).

 A few tube computers -- such as the Harwell Dekatron Computer -- use a single Decatron tube per decimal digit.

+Some vacuum-tube computers like the SEAC and the Bull Gamma 3 made extensive use of Germanium solid-state ("crystal") point-contact diodes to perform AND and OR logic functions per diode-resistor logic (DRL) and also diode–transistor logic (DTL).
+The solid-state diodes reduced the size and power consumption of the overall machine.

 Memory technology

 Early systems used a variety of memory technologies prior to finally settling on magnetic-core memory.
 The Atanasoff–Berry computer of 1942 stored numerical values as binary numbers in a revolving mechanical drum, with a special circuit to refresh this "dynamic" memory on every revolution.
 The war-time ENIAC could store 20 numbers, but the vacuum-tube registers used were too expensive to build to store more than a few numbers.
 A stored-program computer was out of reach until an economical form of memory could be developed.

 In 1944, J. Presper Eckert proposed using mercury delay-line memory in a successor to the ENIAC which would become the EDVAC.
 Eckert had earlier worked with delay line memory for radar signal processing.
 Maurice Wilkes built EDSAC in 1947, which had a mercury delay-line memory that could store 32 words of 17 bits each.
 Since the delay-line memory was inherently serially organized, the machine logic was also bit-serial as well.
 Eckert and John Mauchly used the technology in the 1951 UNIVAC I and received a patent for delay-line memory in 1953.
 Bits in a delay line are stored as sound waves in the medium, which travel at a constant rate.
 The UNIVAC I (1951) used seven memory units, each containing 18 columns of mercury, storing 120 bits each.
 This provided a memory of 1,000 12-character words with an average access time of 300 microseconds.
 This memory subsystem formed its own walk-in room.